 We use Hiragana for Japanese loanwords while Katakana for foreign borrowed words.

-While the original script included more characters, most of them are now obsolete and no longer in common usage.
+While the original script included more characters, most are obsolete and no longer in common usage.
 On the other hand, Kanji is a set of around 2000 Chinese characters, each with a unique meaning and pronunciation.

 The phonetic hiragana and katakana alphabets are used.
-This is because English treats vowels and consonants separately (many letters have different pronunciations).
+English treats vowels and consonants separately (many letters have different pronunciations).
 The alphabet is always written and spoken in the same manner in Japanese.

 Kanji is a pictographic script.
 Each symbol, or kaomoji, symbolizes a concept rather than a sound.
-As an effect, these characters can be read or spoken in a variety of ways.
+As an effect, these characters can be read or spoken in various ways.

 You’ll see that Hiragana and Katakana have a lot in common.
 For example, several letters are unmistakable “twins.”